 Example from a recent digital transformation project

 We built a system that featured a task list for care staff, which significantly improved safety, but it would have also had unwanted effects had it not been for proper consideration and user testing.
 It would have put unnecessary pressure on staff and take some control away from them – inevitably leading to staff putting less thought into care actions, instead focusing on satisfying the task list.

 There are many points where you can catch potential side effects.
 They can be evident straight away from a project brief.
 They may arise in user testing.
 They may take a while to present themselves.

-For this reason we make ethics part of our process throughout.
+For this reason we make testing part of our process throughout an agile project, from discovery to delivery and supporting business change management.
 We raise these issues early and often – and work with the whole project team to solve them.
 This article outlines what we do at Ghyston to ensure that we really design for what is good for people.

 Really, really define your aims